ottinger/vacants/README.md

 # vacants

+**NOTE:** Update is in progress.
+To build in Docker:

+`docker build -t vacants .`

+To run:

+`docker run -it --rm -p 8000:8000 vacants`

+There may still be issues.
+Below content may be outdated.

+**END NOTE**

 This is a web app to track vacant properties.
 It imports data from the City of Oklahoma City's [abandoned buildings list](https://www.okc.gov/departments/development-services/code-enforcement/abandoned-buildings).
 Additionally, we use neighborhood boundaries from the City of OKC's [open data site](https://data.okc.gov/).

 The backend is built on Django, connected to a Postgres/PostGIS database.
 Since the buildings list is published as a PDF, PyPDF2 is used to parse it.